RajkumarPR/kafka-basics/README.md

-# kafka-basics
+# Kafka Basics
-This is meant for leaning the Kafka basics and getting started guide
+This is meant for learning the Kafka basics and getting started guide